system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ![Case fan pins](./img/case-fan-pins-bottom.jpg)

+4. The components should be mounted in the following order:
+    - Chassis
+    - Dust filter
+    - Acrylic spacer
+    - Fan

 ## Replacing a GPU:

-Thelio Mega supports up to four dual-slot GPUs, two with PCIe 4.0 x16 and two with PCIe 4.0 x8.
+Thelio Mega supports up to four dual-slot GPUs, two with PCIe 4.0 x16 and two with PCIe 4.0 x8 (x16 cards will run at reduced bandwidth in the x8 slots.)
 Mixing NVIDIA and AMD GPUs is not recommended.

 **Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 10 minutes
+**Time estimate:** 15 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>

 ### Steps to replace a GPU: